harrytruman/elk-ansible/README.md

 ## Deploy an ELK stack ready to create dynamic inventories from Ansible facts and Tower job results

 This role will install and configure an ELK cluster to be used as a search engine and inventory CMDB for Ansible Tower.
-Once Tower is configured to send logs to ELK, you'll have the ability to quickly and easily search past jobs to:
+Once Tower is configured to send logs to ELK, you'll have the ability to quickly and easily search past jobs.

+You can search logs/facts to:
   1. Validate changes
   2. Verify job results
   3. Build and manage inventories